-I don’t even remember what it was we were arguing about, all I remember is that I’d had enough – enough of you finally pushing back against a misguided narrative I’d been telling myself for a lifetime and grown quite comfortable with; enough of you calling bullshit on my tired tales of woe – no matter how compelling my side of the story presented; enough of you insisting that I entertain the possibility that there was another, less self-victimizing side to those stories that told a very different tale – one grounded in a deeply wounded little boy; enough of you trying to convince me there was a better, less defensive, more open-hearted way to live; enough of you chipping away at the walls of my heart that I’d spent so much time building and reinforcing and took much pride in.
+I don’t even remember what we were arguing about, all I remember is that I’d had enough – enough of you finally pushing back against the misguided narrative I’d been telling myself for a lifetime and grown quite comfortable with; enough of you calling bullshit on my tired tales of woe – no matter how compelling my side of the story presented; enough of you insisting I entertain the possibility that there was another, less self-victimizing side to those stories that told a very different tale – one grounded in a deeply wounded little boy; enough of you trying to convince me there was a better, less defensive, more open-hearted way to live; enough of you chipping away at the walls of my heart that I’d spent so much time building and reinforcing and took much pride in.
 And so, as had become my go-to move whenever I’d had enough, I got up to leave – without a word – and you in mid-sentence.
 And I would’ve left had I not seen the tears spontaneously streaming down the sides of your face – and known they were of my making.
 “I wonder if you realize how much that hurts,” you said simply.
 Sitting back down was the best decision I ever made.

 I’m not sure what it is about the darkness that causes those lost or trapped in it to push the light of love away, when love is offered and what’s needed most, but the phenomenon is real.
-I know, because I’ve experienced it in my own life and in the lives of those I love (dearly) more often than I care to think about, let alone admit.
+I know, because I’ve experienced it in my own life and in the lives of those I love (dearly) and have worked with more often than I care to think about, let alone admit.
 And, I was about to do it again that day, a drowning man all but scoffing at a life preserver – a hand and heart repeatedly, unconditionally, non-judgmentally outstretched in love, offering a moment of grace, of peace, of respite from a storm that, truth be told, had been raging around and inside of me for far too long.
 Yet, the darkness would have none of it and, true to where I was in that moment, neither would I. Fortunately, this time around the light won!
 It’s part of the reason my go-to move now is to stay, lean in a little closer, and love harder.
 It’s also why I refuse to give up – on the wounded, the lost, and the lonely – no matter how many times they pull away or how effusive they are in insisting they’re “fine”, that “they’ve got this!”
 There’s simply too much hanging in the balance to let the darkness win!